YazanAhmad18/reading-notes/class02.md

 `var colors =new Array('white ' ,'black','custom'); `
 * the numbring in array start from zero not one in the list we can access and modify the values in array

-#### there is two type of expression  one we use it to assing value  to variable and the other we use it to combine more than one value to return it in to single value :
+#### there is two type of expression  one we use it to assign value  to variable and the other we use it to combine more than one value to return it in to single value :
 * `var color = 'beige'`;
 * `var area = 3 * 2`;
-##### there is two types or operators arthmatic and logical
+##### there is two types or operators arithmetic and logical
-* (+,-,*,/,%,...) arthmatic
+* (+,-,*,/,%,...) arithmetic
 * (and , or , not) logical

-* the code can take more than one path so we need to control the data flow to know wich path the code will select we have to evaluate and decide then use loops when it is nessary , the flow chart can help us to make decisions
+* the code can take more than one path so we need to control the data flow to know wich path the code will select we have to evaluate and decide then use loops when it is necessary  , the flow chart can help us to make decisions

 ### the components of decisions :
 * expression